jamesgeraghty/ict-skills2-assignment/README.md

 Name: James Geraghty

 ## To run the app you will need to do the following
-+Delete the node_modules folder.
++ Delete the node_modules folder.
-+Delete the package-lock.json file
++ Delete the package-lock.json file
-+Run npm install --legacy-peer-deps       (from the base folder) +Run npm run storybook
++ Run npm install --legacy-peer-deps       (from the base folder)
++ Run npm run storybook

 ## Overview.